 Religion also played a significant role in the concept of education.
 It became clear that there needed to be a place to gather children to educate them, thus the birth of schools and universities.

-Some of these schools survived wars and environmental disasters, and are still in operation today.
-Keep reading to find out the location of the oldest universities.
+Some schools survived wars and environmental disasters and are still operating today.
+Keep reading to find out the location of the oldest universities in the world.

-The father of accounting, Luca Pacioli studied at the University of Perugia in Italy as well as numerous popes.
-Today, the school has about 28,000 students and a history that keeps growing!
+The father of accounting, Luca Pacioli, studied at the University of Perugia in Italy and numerous popes.
+Today, the school has about 28,000 students and a growing history!

 Founded in 1303 by Pope Boniface VIII, Sapienza University of Rome has been the school of the top Nobel laureates.
 Pope Boniface VIII created the school so that he could keep an eye on theological teachings as other universities in that period started to branch off and rebel.

 After the establishment of universities in Europe, Portugal created its own.
-Originally, the school was in Lisbon, but eventually found its way to Coimbra.
-There are about 24,000 students and is very welcoming to international students.
+Initially, the school was in Lisbon but eventually found its way to Coimbra.
+There are about 24,000 students, which is very welcoming to international students.

 If you want to study humanities and social sciences overseas, travel to Italy and the University of Macerata.
 It is a small school and has many classes available in English.

-For both education and beautiful architecture, visit the University of Valladolid in Spain.
-The university now has seven campuses, filled with 32,000 undergraduate students eager to learn!
+For education and beautiful architecture, visit the University of Valladolid in Spain.
+The university has seven campuses filled with 32,000 undergraduate students eager to learn!

 Who doesn’t love a college town?
-At the University of Siena in Tuscany, the student body is around 20,000 and makes up almost half of the town.
-The university is most well-known for being an excellent choice to get a degree in law, medicine, and economics.
+At the University of Siena in Tuscany, the student body is around 20,000, making up almost half of the city.
+The university is most well-known for being an excellent choice for getting a law, medicine, and economics degree.

 Feeling restricted from other universities in the 1200s, teachers and students founded the University of Padua.
 The university was more open to intellectual freedom drawing the attention of those looking to go beyond the church’s teachings.
 Former alumni include astronomers Copernicus and Galileo.